Session lock

 idnew_id<ext_session_lock_v1>

-Attempt to lock the session
+attempt to lock the session

 This request creates a session lock and asks the compositor to lock the session.
 The compositor will send either the ext_session_lock_v1.locked or ext_session_lock_v1.finished event on the created object in response to this request.

-Manage lock state and create lock surfaces
+manage lock state and create lock surfaces

 In response to the creation of this object the compositor must send either the locked or finished event.